Aging changes in the senses

 Health problems, such as a lack of certain nutrients, can also cause sensation changes.
 Brain surgery, problems in the brain, confusion, and nerve damage from injury or long-term (chronic) diseases such as diabetes can also result in sensation changes.

-Symptoms of changed sensation vary based on the cause.
+Symptoms of changed sensation vary based on the type that is affected.
 With decreased temperature sensitivity, it can be hard to tell the difference between cool and cold and hot and warm.
 This can increase the risk of injury from frostbite, hypothermia (dangerously low body temperature), and burns.

 Reduced ability to detect vibration, touch, and pressure increases the risk of injuries, including pressure ulcers (skin sores that develop when pressure cuts off blood supply to the area).
 After age 50, many people have reduced sensitivity to pain.
 Or, you may feel and recognize pain, but it does not bother you.
 For example, when you are injured, you may not know how severe the injury is because the pain does not trouble you.